-The herpes simplex virus is the culprit behind genital, anal and oral herpes.
+The herpes simplex virus is the culprit behind genital, anal, and oral herpes.

 Many people have the virus without ever having symptoms of HSV, while others experience an outbreak of herpes.
 Symptoms of genital and anal herpes typically include small, fluid-filled blisters or sores that are usually painful.
-Although herpes infection is prevalent, it is poorly understood and highly stigmatised.
+Although herpes infection is prevalent, it is poorly understood and highly stigmatized.
 This article will help remedy that and provide you with all the necessary information on genital and anal herpes.